remix-pwa/remix-pwa/README.md

 Remix PWA is a lightweight, standalone npm package that adds full Progressive Web App support to Remix 💿.

+> New "Major" upgrade v0.5.0 released!
+Checkout the [release changelog]() for full details !

 ## Features

 - Integrates Progressive Web App (PWA) features into Remix including offline support, caching, installability on Native devices and more.